socketsupply/components/src/accordion/README.md

   </div>
 </div>

-Add the `dataAllowMultiple` property to the `tonic-accordion` component to allow multiple sections to be expanded at one time.
+Add the `multiple` property to the `tonic-accordion` component to allow multiple sections to be expanded at one time.

 <div class="example">
   <div class="header">Example</div>